Azure-Samples/ms-identity-javascript-nodejs-tutorial/README.md

 - [Fiddler](https://www.telerik.com/fiddler) for monitoring your network activity and troubleshooting
 - Follow the [Azure AD Blog](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/bg-p/Identity) to stay up-to-date with the latest developments

-Please refer to each sample's README for sample-specific recommendations.
+Please refer to each chapter's README for sample-specific recommendations.

 ## Contents